jaewon1013/ci5301/chen-ci5301-syllabus-2016-summer.md

 Each Discussion Forum grade is worth 3 points: 1 point for your own post in answering the question and 1 point for each response you post.
 In other words, in addition to your own post, which answers the original question, you must also respond to two other posts with a substantial response (around 3-4 sentences).

 - Whole-class FlipGrid Intro: 4 point
-- Base Group Introduction: 3 points
+- Base Group discussion on web design initial ideas: 3 points
+- Critique of website example:  3 points
 - Discussion for Computer Literacy and Proficiency:  3 points
 - Digital Literacy Whole Group Voice Thread discussion: 3 points
 - Discussion for Virtual Collaboration:  3 points
-- Discussion for Web Authoring:  3 points
 - Discussion for Social Networking: 3 points
 - Whole-class Independent Professional Development Forum: 3 points